 In many countries outside of Canada, mumps and rubella vaccines are in limited use, and measles vaccine alone is given.
 Haemophilus influenzae type b (Hib), hepatitis B (HB), hepatitis A (HA), varicella, pneumococcal conjugate, and meningococcal conjugate vaccines are also in limited use.
 An adult booster of pertussis vaccine is a relatively new recommendation in developed countries.
 Refer to the World Health Organization (WHO) information on vaccination schedules in other countries.
 Refer to Immunization of Persons with Inadequate Immunization Records in Part 3 for additional information.

-Some studies of internationally adopted children have shown that, despite written documentation of adequate immunizations, serologic evidence of protection against diphtheria and tetanus is lacking in some children.
-Recommendations regarding an approach to vaccinating these children vary and range from the following:
+Studies of internationally adopted children have shown that, despite written documentation of adequate immunization, serologic evidence of protection against diphtheria and tetanus may be lacking.
+Recommendations regarding an approach to vaccinating these children vary and include:

 Judgment is required to determine the best option in any particular situation.

 Family members travelling outside of Canada to adopt a child should receive all appropriate routine and travel immunizations before departure from Canada to pick up adopted children, with particular focus on immunization against polio, HA and HB, as outlined in Recommended Immunization.
 Refer to Immunization of Travellers in Part 3 for additional information.